hellmarbecker/kfd-demo-stack/01-smoke-test/README.md

 );
 ```

+this will create the topic because autocreate is on in the local kafka

-push data from the internal table to the kafka table
+## push data from the internal table to the kafka table

 ```sql
 INSERT INTO pageviews_kafka SELECT * FROM pageviews;
 ```

-run `kcat` on the host to verify that data is there
+## run `kcat` on the host to verify that data is there

 ```bash
 kcat -b localhost:9094 -L